VISIT OUR ART STORE ▶

 You’ll probably notice the paint looks lighter on the paper.
 That’s because it’s mixing with the water that’s already there.

-So, I mix my paint slightly more concentrated to balance that out.
+So, they mix their paint slightly more concentrated to balance that out.

 The paint may look lighter on the paper

-What I like about this method is that it gives me more time.
-I can go back in and make small adjustments, tilt the paper to guide the paint and blend everything out.
+What they like about this method is that it gives them more time.
+They can go back in and make small adjustments, tilt the paper to guide the paint and blend everything out.

 It’s great for scenes with multiple colors, like sunsets, because the transitions look soft and natural.